Legal Blood Alcohol Testing - PEth Testing

 A blood alcohol test can accurately determine excessive alcohol abuse; this may be required for a number of reasons, such as for family courts.

-It can be difficult to clarify excessive alcohol abuse - each person will be affected by alcohol differently, and the results will vary.
-However, UK courts define excessive alcohol as consuming 3/4 bottle of wine per day over a period of three months, equivalent to an estimated 7.5 units.
+It can be difficult to clarify what is excessive alcohol abuse, as individuals are affected by alcohol differently.
+However, UK courts define excessive as consuming over 7.5 units per day (equivalent to ¾ of a bottle of wine) over a period of 3 months.
 This level of alcohol is said to result in an elevated risk of an individual causing harm to themselves and others.